TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Pico2/manual.md

 press one of the black keys to exit - the display should indicate if a Macro Timer is running or not.
 -----------------------------------------------------------------------------------------------------------------------
 Macro Timer Example:
-Program key [M2] with the text hello.
-Then again from the KeyBrd press [Src] and [Num] until it shows M and 02 as source.
-[ADD] a number 1 to 8 - i.e. choose one of the 8 types of timers - for example press [012]3x[ADD].
-Then press [NXT][Tmr]
-It will show a message that Macro M02 has been set up for Repeat Timer R-t.
-If 1 or 3 or 4 had been added then the timer used would be Repeat t, Oneshot T, and Oneshot t where t = short time , and T = Long Time.
-Exit the KeyBrd and press the black [Cfg] then [McT] and then make sure to press the same button that have been set up - in this case [R-t].
-Open notepad and wait for the repeating hello to appear.
+Load key [S3] with a textstring such as "123" - use for example *fs* and *ss* to fill the Skeys and save them.
+Note if they are saved to the SDCard (brown) or Flash (white).
+In the Macro Editor press [Src] and [Num] until it shows S and 003 as source, make it brown or white by pressing Pad [o].
+Now [ADD] a number 1 to 8 - i.e. choose one of the 8 types of timers - to add 2 press [012]3x[ADD].
+Then press [NXT][Tmr].
+It will show a message that Macro S03 has been set up for Timer 2 R-t.
+If 1 or 3 or 4 had been added then the timer used would be Repeat T, Oneshot T, and Oneshot t where t = short time , and T = Long Time.
+Exit the KeyBrd and press the [Cfg] then [mCT] and then make sure to press the same button that have been set up - in this case [R-t].
+Open notepad and wait for the repeating text to appear.
+Stop the timer by pressing either [Stp] or [R-t] again.
 Note numbers 1-4 are for the countdown timers and numbers 5-8 are used for the clock timers such as R-C or O-C as discussed below.

 Change the timer values with *mt*x *mT*x *nt*x *nT*x where x = 0-9 - you can use the [*Cm] key and [ADD] one number 0-9
 then press [EXE].